How AI-ready is your team? Take our AI Readiness Assessment to find out how you score — now live.

 Great for experimentation, less so for content ops

-Thanks to Optimizely’s testing and personalization features, it’s become popular among those who value experimentation in the content distribution process.
-Unfortunately, there’s a tradeoff: this also means that its CMS capabilities can often feel secondary.
-Make sure this Contentful alternative can meet all your needs before committing.
+Optimizely is known for its testing and personalization features.
+Unsurprisngly, this has made it popular among those who value experimentation in the content management process.
+Unfortunately, this bonus comes with a tradeoff: with experimentation taking the front seat, CMS capabilities can often feel secondary.
+If you're a prospective Optimizely customer, make sure this Contentful alternative can meet all your content needs before committing.

 9. Contentstack (opens in a new window)